netscaler/ansible-collection-netscaleradc/docs/development/development-utilities.rst

 of the corresponding module.

-This script has as input for each nitro object the json data file which was obtained by the `scrap.py` script and the actual class of the Python NITRO SDK that corresponds to this object.
+This script has as input for each nitro object the json data file which was obtained by the `scrape.py` script and the actual class of the Python NITRO SDK that corresponds to this object.
 The Python SDK must be importable when this script is run.

-The script checks if there are differences between the attributes defined in the SDK and the attributes from the scrapped json and will output warnings for each attribute missing.
+The script checks if there are differences between the attributes defined in the SDK and the attributes from the scraped json and will output warnings for each attribute missing.
 The attributes that will go into the generated code will be the ones present in both the SDK object and the json data file.

-The json data file must be under utils/source/scrap.
+The json data file must be under utils/source/scrape.

 The output python file is put under utils/output